microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-items.md

 ![An example access control list](./images/connectors-images/connecting-external-content-manage-items-acl.png)

-The accessType value `deny` takes precedence over `grant`.
-For example, in the item shown above, while `Everyone` is granted access and a specific user is denied access, the effective permission for this user is `deny`.
+The **accessType** value `deny` takes precedence over `grant`.
+For example, in the item shown earlier, while `Everyone` is granted access and a specific user is denied access, the effective permission for this user is `deny`.

-If your data source has non Azure Active Directory groups, such as teams within your helpdesk system, used to set permissions for the item, you can create external groups in Microsoft Graph using the group sync APIs to replicate the `allow` or `deny` permissions.
-Avoid expanding the membership of your external groups directly into the access control lists of individual items since each group membership update could lead to a storm of item updates.
+If your data source has non-Azure Active Directory groups, such as teams within your helpdesk system, used to set permissions for the item, you can create external groups in Microsoft Graph using the group sync APIs to replicate the `allow` or `deny` permissions.
+Avoid expanding the membership of your external groups directly into the access control lists of individual items, because each group membership can lead to a high volume of item updates.

 External groups can consist of another external group, Azure Active Directory users, and Azure Active Directory groups.
 If you have non-Azure Active Directory users, you must translate them to Azure Active Directory users in your access control list.

 ## Properties

 The properties component is used to add item metadata that is useful in Microsoft Graph experiences.
-You must [register the schema](./connecting-external-content-manage-schema.md) for the connection before adding items into it and convert datatypes into [supported datatypes](/graph/api/resources/property?view=graph-rest-beta&preserve-view=true).
+You must [register the schema](./connecting-external-content-manage-schema.md) for the connection before adding items into it and convert **datatypes** into [supported datatypes](/graph/api/resources/property?view=graph-rest-beta&preserve-view=true).

 ![An example property component](./images/connectors-images/connecting-external-content-manage-items-1.png)